-- Midterm exams are not cumulative and only cover the specified weeks materials (see page 6).
-The final exam is cumulative. - Exams will be 'open book'.
-However, this does not mean you can collaborate with others in any way, nor share information about the content of the exam with others.
-Your work for the exams should be your own.
-Failing to follow these rules is academic misconduct (see Page 5). - Even though the exam is 'open book', we strongly advise against referring to course materials during exams as doing so will more than likely extend your writing time, which could mean that you run out of time. - There will be no makeup exams. - If you receive a concession for missing a midterm exam, that portion of your course grade will be evenly split amongst the remaining exams in the course.
+- Midterm exams are not cumulative and only cover the specified weeks materials (see page 7).
+The final exam is cumulative. - Exams will be 'closed book'. - In an effort to discourage academic misconduct and maintain the integrity of the assessments, this course: (1) uses Lockdown Browser for exams; and (2) exam questions are presented one at a time without the opportunity of going backwards through the questions.
+Please make sure you download and install Lockdown Browser and test it with the practice exam well in advance of the first midterm.
+It is your responsibility to ensure you meet the technical requirements to complete this online course. - There will be no makeup exams.
+If you receive a concession for missing a midterm exam, that portion of your course grade will be evenly split amongst the remaining exams in the course.
 If you receive a concession for missing two midterm exams, you will be assigned a significant research project to make up for the 55% of your grade associated with those missed midterms.
 If you miss the final exam, you will need to confer with your faculty advising office as to how this will be handled. - You will not receive a concession for missing a midterm exam unless you complete this survey within 48 hours of missing the midterm.
 You will not receive a concession for missing the final exam unless you speak with your faculty advising office.

-- Each exam will be timed and typically be 1-2 hours in length.
-Please ensure you start the exam with enough time to complete it within the 24-hour window. - If you have an accommodation through the Centre for Accessibility for extra time on exams, you will need to inform me before you attempt the first midterm so that I can add additional time for you for all the exams. - It is your responsibility to ensure that you have an adequate internet connection and the proper setup at the time you write an exam. - There will be topics covered in the lectures that are not in the text and topics in the text that are not covered in the lectures.
+- Each exam will be timed and will typically be 1-3 hours in length.
+Please ensure you start the exam with enough time to complete it within the 12-hour window. - If you have an accommodation through the Centre for Accessibility for extra time on exams, you will need to inform me before you attempt the first midterm so that I can add additional time for you for all the exams. - It is your responsibility to ensure that you have an adequate internet connection and the proper setup at the time you write an exam. - There will be topics covered in the lectures that are not in the text and topics in the text that are not covered in the lectures.
 You will be responsible for both.
 That is, all readings and all lecture materials are examinable.